4 Ways to Squash Grinchy Holiday Stress

 Get out of your head and move your body.

-When anxiety reaches “I’m going to scream” extremes, Neale doesn’t advocate mindfulness techniques.
-In those situations, removing yourself by taking a 10-minute walk to clear your head is probably your best move, he says.
+When anxiety reaches “I’m going to scream” extremes, Neale says that removing yourself by taking a 10-minute walk to clear your head is probably your best move.
 In fact, any kind of physical activity may help.
 “Anxiety is basically too much energy in your nervous system, and physical exercise—walking, yoga, swimming—is well documented to help relieve that energy.”
-If you can, head outdoors to a park or natural setting: preliminary research from Stanford University shows that a dose of nature may help distract you from focusing on your problems which could help reduce your stress levels even more.
+If you can, head outdoors to a park or natural setting: Preliminary research from Stanford University shows that a dose of nature may help distract you from focusing on your problems which could help reduce your stress levels even more.